geovedi/book-notes/2016/grit.notes.md

   - Grittier individuals tend to persevere, consistently working hard and maintaining a strong sense of direction despite setbacks and challenges.
 - Grit vs. Talent
   - Grit and talent are distinct qualities, with grit often prevailing over talent in determining success in demanding situations.
-  - The author's research revealed that at West Point, the highest Whole Candidate Scores did not ensure success, as both high and low scorers dropped out.
+  - Angela's research revealed that at West Point, the highest Whole Candidate Scores did not ensure success, as both high and low scorers dropped out.
   - Grit was found to be an even more reliable predictor of success in comparison to other traits like intelligence, extroversion, emotional stability, and conscientiousness.
   - The concept of grit extends beyond West Point, affecting success in fields such as sales, education, and the military, as well as being present in various personal pursuits.